Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/Deploy-Azure-Kubernetes-Cluster.md

 ### Exercise 3: Deploy the application

+In this exercise, we deploy an application to an AKS cluster using a Kubernetes manifest file.
 To deploy the application, you use a manifest file to create all the objects required to run the AKS Store application.
 A Kubernetes manifest file defines a cluster's desired state, such as which container images to run.
 The manifest includes the following Kubernetes deployments and services:

 ![](../images/aks-store-architecture.png)